eBUS/adapter/index.en.md

 ### Usage
 In addition to the adapter, software is required that interprets and evaluates the eBUS traffic.
 This is done for example by [ebusd](https://github.com/john30/ebusd/), which can also be installed on a Raspberry Pi.

-#### Simultaneous use of USB for ebusd and Wemos for sensors
-[TODO Testen]
-The jumpers have to be set as follows:
-* J1: USB
-* J4: USB

-The power is supplied directly via the USB connector J2 on the adapter and RX/TX of the Wemos and its USB serial cannot be used (on RX eBUS traffic comes in).

-**Attention:** Always connect only one power supply, i.e. a maximum of one connection of:
-* USB connector J2 of the adapter
-* Raspberry Pi socket connector J8 of the adapter
-* USB connector of the Wemos

 ### Overview of jumpers/pin headers, functions
 {:id="jumper"}